lhange42/Capstone-Generator/README.md

 </p>

 ### Description of Assembly
 The first picture on the left is showing the center of the generator which will be composed of two laser cut plates and 8 solenoids.
 These solenoids will be held in place by the circular slots in the laser cut piece that will equal the radius of the smaller section of the solenoid.
 However, this plan was our first idea and our new idea is to make a friction fit layer of three plates that will hold 8 coils; we are doing this to create less separation between the magnets and the coils.
 The two laser cut plates will be screwed together so the solenoids are tightly held in between them.
-The second picture is a sheet of laser cut material and the thickness of the laser cut material is the exact same as the magnets
+The second picture is a sheet of laser cut material and the thickness of the laser cut material is the exact same as the magnet.
+The third picture is the piece that will be apart of the box and frame and have the bearing that will allow our generators magnets to spin.

+### Research